 You just can't get organized if you are buried in stuff.
 Paperwork, clothing, collectibles, gadgets- it doesn't matter what it is- if you own more than you use, need, or love- you have too much of it!
-Knowing how to declutter is one of the most powerful tools I use in my personal organizing arsenal, and it makes a monumental difference in running an organized home!
+Knowing how to declutter is one of the most powerful tools you can use in your organizing arsenal, and it makes a monumental difference in running an organized home as well as clearing your mind!

 As a society, we all have too much stuff!
 There is even a huge business created around our need to own more stuff than we need; self-storage units!
 The “perfect solution” for holding all of the things that won’t fit into your home.